-Other income, net decreased by ~~\$10.7~~ \$9.7 million, from ~~\$12.1~~ \$13.0 million net income for the ~~six~~ nine months ended ~~June 30, 2022~~ September 30, 2022 to ~~\$1.4~~ \$3.3 million net income for the ~~six~~ nine months ended ~~June 30, 2023~~ September 30, 2023.
+Other income, net decreased by \$9.7 million, from \$13.0 million net income for the nine months ended September 30, 2022 to \$3.3 million net income for the nine months ended September 30, 2023.

-We recognized \$0.6 million of other expense and ~~\$6.9 million~~ \$7.1 million of other income related to the change in fair value of common stock warrants for the ~~six~~ nine months ended ~~June 30, 2023~~ September 30, 2023 and 2022, respectively.
+We recognized \$0.6 million of other expense and \$7.1 million of other income related to the change in fair value of common stock warrants for the nine months ended September 30, 2023 and 2022, respectively.
 These warrants are publicly traded, were classified as liabilities and are remeasured at fair value, which is the closing market price of a warrant, at the end of each reporting period until January 2023.
 In January 2023, a holder converted all its outstanding shares of non-voting common stock into shares of voting common stock, and we no longer have any outstanding shares of non-voting common stock.
 As such, the outstanding warrants met equity classification criteria, were reclassified to equity and are no longer remeasured at fair value at the end of each reporting period.

 Upon the closing of the Business Combination on September 24, 2021, we recognized earnout liability related to the Sponsor Earnout Shares placed in escrow.
-These shares will be released from escrow upon achieving agreed upon agreed-upon common stock price targets within the specified period.
+These shares will be released from escrow upon achieving agreed-upon common stock price targets within the specified period.
 This liability is recorded at fair value using a Monte Carlo simulation model and is re-measured at each period end until shares are released or forfeited.
 The significant inputs used in the Monte Carlo model include the expected volatility of our common stock and the expected term when shares will be released.
-We recognized ~~\$0.3 million~~ less than ~~\$0.1 million~~ of other expense and ~~\$5.2 million~~ \$5.6 million of other income related to the change in the fair value of the earnout liability for the ~~six~~ nine months ended ~~June 30, 2023~~ September 30, 2023 and 2022, respectively, mainly due to the increase and the decrease, respectively, in our common stock price during the respective period.
+We recognized less than \$0.1 million and \$0.8 million of other expense and \$5.6 million of other income related to the change increase in the fair value of the earnout liability for the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively, mainly due to the increase and the decrease, respectively, in our common stock price during the respective period.

-Interest income increased by ~~\$2.4 million~~ \$3.6 million, from ~~\$0.1 million~~ \$0.4 million for the ~~six~~ nine months ended ~~June 30, 2022~~ September 30, 2022 to ~~\$2.5 million~~ \$4.0 million for the ~~six~~ nine months ended ~~June 30, 2023~~ September 30, 2023, primarily due to higher cash balances invested in money market funds and higher interest rates.
+Interest income increased by \$3.6 million, from \$0.4 million for the nine months ended September 30, 2022 to \$4.0 million for the nine months ended September 30, 2023, primarily due to higher cash balances invested in money market funds and higher interest rates. periods.

-Other expense, net is composed of foreign currency transaction gains and losses which increased by ~~and was~~ and was ~~\$0.1 million~~ from ~~\$0.1 million~~ net loss for each of the ~~six~~ nine months ended June 30, 2022 to ~~\$0.2 million~~ net loss for the six months ended June 30, 2023.
-September 30, 2023 and 2022.
+Other expense, net is composed comprised of foreign currency transactions gains and losses and was less than \$0.1 million and \$0.1 million for each of the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively.